 Now, can you keep your ozonator on at all times?
 Admittedly, that would rake up an enormous electricity bill.
 After all, the physics behind an ozonator is fascinating, but there is no creating ozone without the consumption of electricity.

 There is no hard and fast rule about how often you should be using the ozonator.
 But if the hot tub is being used frequently or if there are more than a few people using the tub at once, you may want to leave the ozonator on.
 On average, if you run it for 3-4 hours in a 12-hour day, that should produce enough ozone to keep the water clean and sanitized.
 If, on a specific day, the usage is higher than usual, you can run it for a few extra hours.

 Now, you know that the ozone layer is what protects our atmosphere, but anything in excess can be harmful.
 Inhaling ozone directly can damage your lungs.
 Too much ozone in the air around us, therefore, can be detrimental to health even though ozone is an important component in protecting our atmosphere.
 While ozone generators used to curb pollution may be doing more harm than good but ozone dissolved in water is perfectly safe to be around.
 Any excess ozone is converted back to oxygen, so you do not have to worry about inhaling ozone or releasing excess ozone into the air around you.

 Types of Ozonators

 There are two main types of ozonators available in the market.
 UV ozonators and CD (corona discharge) ozonators.
-CD ozonators, however, are becoming more popular now as they are more energy efficient than the UV variety.
-There are also many advances being made in the field of corona discharge, making it a more sought after technology.
-CD ozonators have longer lives, are more energy efficient and are compatible with most hot tubs, among other things.
+CD ozonators, however, are becoming more popular now as they are more energy-efficient than the UV variety.
+There are also many advances being made in the field of corona discharge, making it more sought after technology.
+CD ozonators have longer lives, are more energy-efficient, and are compatible with most hot tubs, among other things.

 Pros and Cons